keonik/dev-portfolio/content/blog/understanding-graphql.md

           name: 'Storyteller'
       }
   ){
-      ... what you want to return
+      // what you want to return
+      id
+      name
   }
 }
 ```

-One key difference above, regardless of mutations or queries, we always need to resolve the responses in the `...what you want to return` section.
+One key difference above, regardless of mutations or queries, we always need to resolve the responses in the `// what you want to return` section.
 To me this still seems awkward because you typically just want to know whether creating the books succeeded or failed.
 It's up to the client to decide how to handle that as opposed to a REST endpoint returning an id for example.

 ![Nothing left to teach](https://media2.giphy.com/media/l4dUikt9M3YvX4hTMp/giphy.gif?cid=ecf05e476buwwqkg6iapbtbcanbbk9y7kic98x3ea4l6zz2f&rid=giphy.gif)